-COM 220 Media Writing
+COM 220 Media Writing 3 cr. hrs.
+(S)

 An introduction to factual writing for print and broadcast media.
 Emphasis on evaluation of news, basic information gathering, organizing and writing a variety of news stories, and the rights and responsibilities of the public communicator.
 Prerequisites: ENGL 1010 and basic typing skills.